niiknow/lambda-template/README.md

 - [ ] Dynamic retrieval of item json
 - [ ] Caching of item - to redis?
 - [ ] Retrieve item with authentication, with header? oauth/jwt token?
+- [ ] Since a schema is known and defined, render template from some page configuration file stored in the cloud/secure s3?
+- [ ] Optimize, optimize, optimize: caching template file to disk, precompiled template, caching to redis, etc...

 # MIT